-Notice CP503

-Tax Year 2014

-Notice date December 16, 2014

-Social Security n umber XXX-XX-XXXX

-Page 3 of 4

-lf we don't hear from you If you don't pay \$9,533.5 additional penalties may terest will increase and

-If you don't pay the amount due or call us to make payment arrangements, we can file a Notice of Federal Tax Lien on your property at any time, if we haven't already done so.

-uld also appear on your c and your creditors would a • •

-seize ("levy") your property.
+Tax Year 2014 Notice date December 16, 2014 Social Security n umber XXX-XX-XXXX Page 3 of 4 If we don't hear from you If you don't pay \$9,533.5 additional penalties may nterest will increase and If you don't pay the amount due or call us to make payment arrangements, we can file a Notice of Federal Tax Lien on your property at any time, if we haver already done so.
+If the lien is in place, you may find it difficult to sell or borrow against your property.
+The tax lien would also appear on your credit report-which may harm your credit ratingand your creditors would also be publicly notified that the IRS has priority to seize your property.
+If you don't pay your tax debt, we have the right to seize ("levy") your property.
 Penalties We are required by law t o charge any applicabl e penalties.

-Failure-to-pay Description Amoun Total failure-to-pay \$34.98 When you pay your taxes after the due date, we cl narge a penalty of 0.5% of the unpaid amount due per month, up to 2 5% of the amount due.
-We count part of a month as a full month.
-(Int ernal Revenue Code Section 6651) For a detailed calculation of your penalty charges, call 1-800-829-0922.
+Penalties-continued Failure-to-pay Description Amount Total failure-to-pay \$34.98 When you pay your taxe s after the due date, w e charge a penalty of 0.5% of the unpaid amount due per month, up to 25% of the amount • (Internal Revenue Code / n of your penalty charg ges, call 1-800-829-0922.